nileshcf/deepseekdockerui/README.md

 ## Aim

-The primary aim of Re/Syst.ai is to create a user-friendly chat interface integrated with a company dashboard where:
+The primary aim of Re/Syst.ai is to create a user-friendly Retrieval-Augumented-Generation chat App interface for Companyies where:
-- Users can engage in conversations stored in Firestore.
+- Users can engage in conversations with the App to Undertand FAQs personal to internal working of Organisation.
 - Admins can manage a shared knowledge base and other admins.
 - Non-admin users can activate admin privileges using predefined product keys.
 - The app provides a responsive, theme-switchable UI for an enhanced user experience.
+- It provide a chat Ai playground for users to experiment with

 ---